BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 # Crafting

-The basic process of crafting involves paying the raw material cost, determining the project's Crafting Value (CV), then making daily progress checks to increase the project's Progress Points (PP).
+The basic process of crafting involves paying the raw material cost, determining the project's Crafting Value (CV), then making daily progress checks to increase the project's Progress Point (PP) total.
 When the PP total equals or exceeds the CV, the item is complete.

 For large projects, the DM may require that separate key components are crafted as separate items.